icon-project/centralized-relay/docs/bitcoin-relayer.md

 ### Deploy the Relayer

-Since the Bitcoin relayer works based on the master-slave architecture, so we should deploy seperate the master server and at least 2 slave servers, in totally there are 3 servers need to be run at the same time for ideally, or deploy these servers in the same server for testing purpose.
+Since the Bitcoin Relayer operates based on a master-slave architecture, the master server and at least two slave servers should be deployed separately.
+Ideally, a total of three servers should run simultaneously.
+However, for testing purposes, these servers can be deployed on the same machine.

 #### Master Server Configuration

-Here is some config difference between master and slave servers:
+Here are some configuration differences between the master and slave servers:

 ```yaml
 # ... config above